 First you need to clone the repo to local and edit the .env file

 RHEVserver="https://YOURSERVER" # User example "admin@internal" # Password example "r3dh4t1!" # Base64 encoded user@domain:password RHVCredentials="YWRtaW5AaW50ZXJuYWw6cjNkaDR0MSE=" RHSSO="true" RHSSOcert=""

 then select your option [ Openshift | Node.js ]

 Here are some steps to take it working, obiously you can take your own way.

 # create the project oc new-project rhv2prometheus --description="Create prometheus metrics from RHV" --display-name="rhv2prometheus" # create build from source oc new-build --name rhv2prometheus --strategy=source --binary --image-stream=nodejs:latest # start the build oc start-build rhv2prometheus --from-dir=. --follow # create the app oc new-app rhv2prometheus # expose the service oc expose svc/rhv2prometheus

-For config the prometheus-operator out-of-the-box, here i use some steps that can be optimized, but the next works for me:
+For config the prometheus-operator out-of-the-box, here we use some steps that can be optimized, but the next works for us:

 *Cluster admin rights are required

 - Clone the configmap cluster-monitoring-config to a new one prometheus-custom-cfg in the project "openshift-monitoring" adding our RHV2prometheus svc route to the scape_configs: